phac-nml/irida/doc/developer/tools/pipelines/workflow-description/index.md

 `<revision>`
 ----------

-Contained in the `<repository>` tag.
+Contained in the `<repository>` element tag.
 Defines the revision number of tool.

 ### Attributes